 The US Department of Education awards more than $120 billion a year in grants, work–study funds, and loans to more than 13 million students.
 Federal student aid covers such expenses as tuition and fees, books and supplies, and transportation.
 Aid also can help pay for other related expenses, such as a computer and dependent care.
-We recommend every applicant fill out a FAFSA application by January 16, 2019.
-If you do not complete it by then, you can still fill it out before June 30, 2019, for the 2019–20 academic year.
+We recommend every applicant fill out a FAFSA application by January 16.
+If you do not complete it by then, you can still fill it out before June 30, for the upcoming academic year.
 To apply, visit the Federal Student Aid website.

 In order to be eligible for a Federal Pell Grant, you must complete the FAFSA (Free Application for Federal Student Aid).
 The federal government provides grant funds for students attending colleges, career schools, and universities.
 Grants, unlike loans, are sources of free money and do not have to be repaid.
 These are awarded to undergraduate students who have exceptional financial need and who have not earned a bachelor’s or graduate degree.
 For more information, visit the Federal Student Aid website.

 Apply to the Tennessee Promise scholarship program.
 A local partnering organization will contact you to help you complete your requirements.